gautamnaik1994/personal-website/_data/projects/project-gautam-blogs.md

     value: https://github.com/gautamnaik1994/personal-website
 ---

-Gautam Blogs contains articles about CSS and Vim editor for now.
+Gautam Blogs contains articles about CSS, Data Science and VIM for now.
 More content will be added in the future.